 Electrode films surfaces resistance was measured using a four-probe system and using a National Instruments PCI-6034 DAQ with an SCC-RTD01 module.
 Electrode film was 1,7 mm wide and distance between contacts was kept 5 mm.

 Strain and speed of the actuators were characterized using the experimental set-up, which is shown in figure 1.
-The actuators were clamped in a vertical cantiliver position and measurments were done in dry air.
+The actuators were clamped in a vertical cantiliver position and measurements were done in dry air.
 Actuator driving pulses (retangular) were applied throug contacts made out of gold.
 The measurements were conducted with National Instruments LabView 8.2 control software.
 The driving voltage was generated by an NI PCI- 6703 DAQ board and amplified by electric current from an NS LM675 power op-amp.
 The voltages with respect to the ground were measured with an NI PCI-6034 DAQ board.
 One input contact of the PCC sample was also connected to the ground.
-The electric input current of the sample was measured as a voltage drop over the resistor R. The value of the resistor was 5 Ω. Electrc current was calculated according to Ohm’s law.
+The electric input current of the sample was measured as a voltage drop over the resistor R. The value of the resistor was 5 Ω

 The actuator bending motions were recorded with FireWire camera, Dragonfly Express from Point Grey Research Inc., recording 3,75 frames per second.
 The camera was set transverse to the actuator and was illuminated from the background using frosted glass.
 In this camera position, the recorded image of the actuator consists of a single curved contrast line.